ucsb-cs32/s21/_lab/lab02.md

 <p>In general, to solve this problem, we must aggregate county data into states.
 This means having an implementation to collect all the counties for a
 given state <b>and</b> combine the county’s demographic data to state level data.
 For this assignment, to combine the data, we will be averaging any county data in our data set for its associated state.</p>

+<p>Download all the new files from: <ahref="https://github.com/ucsb-cs32-w21/Lab02-STARTER">https://github.com/ucsb-cs32-w21/Lab02-STARTER</a>
+  Note that some of them are blank, but you need to use these files (for naming convention for testing).
+You will need all the code (including tddFuncs.h and .cpp) from Lab01</p>.
+Put all the files (those from the lab02-starter) and all your code from lab01 into one folder.
+(You will not need testDemog1.cpp or testDemog2.cpp)

 <p>Recall that when we think about a problem, one of the first tasks is to consider the ‘data’ associated with that problem (and then closely related, to consider the data structures
 we can use to build up necessary data relationships).
 There are multiple valid solutions here, but for this lab we do expect to see solutions to the following general tasks.
 You can tackle them in whatever order makes sense to you, but we will be looking for these aspects in your solution.</p>

 <p>Regardless of exactly how you solve the following tasks, you must support the specified queries as a part of the dataAQ class.
 Make sure you understand exactly how your solution will be tested before you dive in too deep.</p>

-<p>Download all the new files from: https://github.com/ucsb-cs32-w21/Lab02-STARTER
-  Note that some of them are blank, but you need to use these files (for naming convention for testing).
-You will need all the code (including tddFuncs.h and .cpp) from Lab01</p>

 <p>Do create a new github repo for this weeks lab.
 We will be looking at your code via github.</p>

-Task 1: Design and Implement a class to represent 'state' data
+Task 1: Representing 'state' data
 -----------------------
 <h3 id="design-and-implement-a-class-to-represent-state-data">Design and Implement a class to represent ‘state’ data</h3>
 <p>Ultimately, we will want to conduct simple data analysis on state level data (i.e. which state has the most people with Bachelor’s degrees), etc.